-The overarching goal of the networking activities is to establish strong long-lasting cooperation between the 2 communities (experimental and observational sites) and infrastructure components involved in the project to achieve the long-term vision of the ExpeER integrated infrastructure via 6 work packages :
+The overarching goal of the networking activities was to establish strong long-lasting cooperation between the 2 communities (experimental and observational sites) and infrastructure components involved in the project to achieve the long-term vision of the ExpeER integrated infrastructure via 6 work packages :